How to become a local councillor

 • Reflect and plan for the future: Win or lose, take the time to reflect on the campaign.
 Assess your strengths and weaknesses and evaluate ways to further engage in your community.

-See also How to get rid of banana rolls
+See also How to find the history of a street name

 By following these steps, you can position yourself as a strong contender and increase your chances of becoming a local councillor.
 Remember that making a positive impact on your community starts with active and engaged participation!